rust-gamedev/rust-gamedev.github.io/content/news/051/index.md

 This month:

 - [Tilemapping via LDTK][pixel-wizards-tilemapping]: levels got just a tiny bit prettier.
-- [Level Progression][pixel-wizards-levels]: players learned to die, and levels link together.
+- [Level Progression][pixel-wizards-levels]: players learn to die, and levels link together.
-- [Architectural Ruminations][pixel-wizards-arch]: reflections on using Rust for game development, prompted by LogLog Games's _[Leaving Rust gamedev after 3 years]_.
+- [Architectural Ruminations][pixel-wizards-arch]: reflections on using Rust for game development, prompted by LogLog Games's _[Leaving Rust game dev after 3 years]_.
 - [Target Practice][pixel-wizards-targets]: the first "enemy" was added to the game.

 [pixel-wizards]: https://slowrush.dev